Active Caustics: Active Caustics in Turbulence: Direct Numerical Simulation

-We expect some manifestation of ``active caustics" in small swimming organisms like ciliates, invertebrate larvae and copepods when the turbulence energy dissipation rates are towards the lower end of the range of values observed in the upper mixed layer of the ocean $10^{-8} - 10^{-6}$ m$^{2}$s$^{-3}$ \cite{StockerARFM2012} [see Fig. \ref{Figure1} (a)].
+To explore the relevance of our results in marine ecosystems, we plot the typical values of $\beta/\kappa$ and $Re$ for various swimmers [see Fig. \ref{Figure1} (a)], based on published data on swimming speed and size, and typical shear-rates in the upper mixed layer of the open ocean \cite{StockerARFM2012} [See Appendix \ref{plankton}].
+For small swimming organisms, like ciliates, invertebrate larvae, and copepods, when turbulence energy dissipation rates are towards the lower end of the range of values observed in the upper mixed layer of the ocean $10^{-8} - 10^{-6}$ m$^{2}$s$^{-3}$ \cite{StockerARFM2012}, $\beta/\kappa$ can be in the intermediate regime, and from the comparison of $\beta/\kappa$ in Fig. \ref{Figure1}(a) and Fig. \ref{Fig3}(c) we expect some manifestation of active caustics in these natural biological suspensions.
+Interparticle collisions, which can be central to sexual reproduction in suspension of swimming organisms, formally occur in our framework through a phase-space singularity, which is missing in the prior descriptions of clustering in turbulence \cite{Durham2013, Zhan2014}.